 But we don’t even have to say anything because the people around us know that addiction is fatal, they know that the way we use or drink will one day kill us and their belief is that if they are not around, that process will be accelerated.
 The fear is gripping; they love us, they don’t want this life for us.
 They stay because they think they can help.

-All of this sounds like a hostage situation, the problem is, its their loved one holding the gun.
+All of this sounds like a hostage situation, the problem is, it’s their loved one who is holding the gun.

 Broken Promises, Broken trust